 - Cost or Other Basis.
 This is the amount that you paid for the property plus any commissions or other fees.
 If you received the property as a gift, your basis is what the previous owner paid for it.
 If you received it as an inheritance, its basis is its value on the day the previous owner passed away.

-Most transactions won’t need any code.
+Many transactions won’t need any code.
 After you have completed a Form 8949 for each group, you’ll complete Schedule D with the information from the forms to arrive at a total gain or loss for each group.
 From there you will determine the total gain or loss from short-term transactions and long-term transactions and ultimately adjust your income accordingly.